aktasbatuhan/cluedo-arena-public/blog.md

 ### GRPO: Group Relative Policy Optimization

 We employed **Group Relative Policy Optimization (GRPO)**, an advanced variant of PPO specifically designed for multi-agent scenarios.
-GRPO excels in social contexts by:
+GRPO excels in social contexts by evaluating an agent's performance relative to its peers, which encourages the development of more sophisticated, cooperative strategies.

-- **Relative reward calculation** that considers performance against peer agents
-- **Social equilibrium convergence** that promotes cooperative strategies
-- **Robust learning** in complex multi-agent environments

 ### Platform: Predibase